russholio/knockup/README.md

 3. Functions prefixed with `get` or `set` become computed observables.
 All other functions are just normal instance methods.
 4. If you pass in a model, that property will always contain an instance of that model.
 5. If you pass in a model collection, that property will always contain a collection of its corresponding models.

-In order to apply your aggregate root (for you DDD peeps) to the view, you can either:

-    app.knockup()

-Or do it the old fasioned way:

-    ko.applyBindings(app);

-Whichever is easier for you.

 Examples
 --------